baharmon/landscape_evolution/README.md

 for a highly eroded subwatershed of Patterson Branch Creek, Fort Bragg, NC, USA.

 ## Replicability
-The results in the paper [r.sim.terrain: a dynamic landscape evolution model](tex/landscape_evolution.pdf) can be replicated by downloading the
+The results in the paper [r.sim.terrain 1.0: a landscape evolution model with dynamic hydrology](tex/landscape_evolution.pdf) can be replicated by downloading the
 [sample dataset](https://github.com/baharmon/landscape_evolution_dataset),
 launching GRASS GIS in the sample location,